 preserves the Hodge-Pink lattice $\fq_H$.
 We denote by $\HPk^+$ the category of pairs $(\underline{H},\phi_H)$ where $\underline{H}$ is an Hodge-Pink structure and $\phi_H$ is an infinite Frobenius for $\underline{H}$. \end{Definition*}

-Let $\underline{H}^+$ be a mixed Hodge-Pink structure equipped with a infinite Frobenius, and let $\mathbbm{1}^+$ denote the neutral object in $\HPk^+$.
-Contrary to the number field picture, yet similar to what we observed for mixed $A$-motives, the space of extensions $\Ext^1_{\HPk^+}(\mathbbm{1}^+,\underline{H}^+)$ is generally not of finite dimension over $\KI$.
-Reasons are almost identical to those for $A$-motives: taking Hodge filtrations is not an exact operation, and this space of extensions is intertwined with the Galois cohomology of the profinite group $G_\infty$.
-Using Pink's notion of Hodge additivity - which inspired that of {\it regulated extensions} in \cite{gazda} - we considered the subspace
+Let $\underline{H}^+$ be an Hodge-Pink structure equipped with an infinite Frobenius, and let $\mathbbm{1}^+$ denote the neutral object in $\HPk^+$.
+Contrary to the number field picture, yet similar to what we observed for $A$-motives, the space of extensions $\Ext^1_{\HPk^+}(\mathbbm{1}^+,\underline{H}^+)$ is generally not finite-dimensional over~$\KI$.
+The reasons are almost identical to those for $A$-motives: taking Hodge filtrations is not an exact operation, and this space of extensions is intertwined with the Galois cohomology of the profinite group $G_\infty$.
+Using Pink's notion of Hodge additivity---which inspired that of \emph{regulated extensions} in \cite{gazda}---we consider the subspace